EddieNguyen2012/Thrombin-Drug_Discovery/README.md

 These steps culminate in the construction of a Random Forest model, alongside a comparison of various regression models to predict the bioactivity of molecular inhibitors against Thrombin, offering insights into model performance and guiding future model selection.

+- The accuracy of the model was compared to other regressor models and reported with statistical measures such as R-square, adjusted R-Square, RMSE and Time Taken by each model

 ## Future Work

 - Optimize the Random Forest model parameters to enhance prediction accuracy.